polyphony-chat/docs/SPECIFICATION.md

 To ensure message integrity via signing, clients and servers must verify message signatures.
 This involves cross-checking the message signature against the sender's ID-Cert and the senders' home server's public key, while also confirming the validity of the ID-Cert attached to the message and ensuring its public key matches the sender's.

-**Example:** Given a signed message from Alice, like Bob would receive it from Server B in [Fig. 3](#fig-3), Bob's client would verify the signature of the message like so:
+**Example:** Given a signed message from Alice, such as Bob would receive from Server B in [Fig. 3](#fig-3), Bob's client would verify the signature of the message like this:

 ```mermaid
 sequenceDiagram